 Sean and I began working together when I was 17 years old, Sean's training methodology and mentoring has helped mold me as an athlete and as the man I am today.
 The training methodology is constantly adapting and changing, as is the equipment we have used throughout the years to eventually arrive at the current model of the sprintblock.

 The current Sprintblock model is the best sprint training device I have ever used.

-Quit being an imitator with your plastic steps and start being an innovator.
+Don’t bother with cheap Sprintblock copies!
+Quit being an imitator and start being an innovator!

 I remember first moving to Sydney towards the end of 2006 living with Sean and racing BMX full time.
 It was the first time I was exposed to a fully structured training/life program geared around making the big step to racing in America.
 I was introduced to the fundamentals and techniques that go along with sprint training.
 It was the early days and we would use bricks, planks of wood and even old helmets trying to improvise and simulate the perfect pedal height for sprints.
 We achieved some massive results which really gave momentum to what you finally see today in the sprintblock.
 Sean's passion and constant drive to innovate has created a simple and effective tool to help countless riders around the world get out the gate that much faster.
 The blokes a dead set legend!

 I was lucky enough to live close by Sean Dwight, we both had the privilege of growing up in one of Australia's hot spots for BMX talent, South Western Sydney.
 Sean Dwight was one of the few pro’s I idolised as a young up and coming BMXer.